ChrisThrasher/raytracer/README.md

 ## Autoformatting
 `./format.sh`

-Automatting using lang-format.
+Automatting is performed by clang-format.
 See `.clang-format` for the specific formatting options used.

 ## Static Analysis
 `./analyze.sh`